Vijay Shanthi Builders Ltd Directors Report.

 i.
 Independent Directors

-Mr Chandan Kumar (DIN: 00262521), Director who is liable to retire by rotation, at the AGM, and being eligible, offers himself for re-appointment.
+Mr. Chandan Kumar Jain (DIN: 00262521), Managing Director who is liable to retire by rotation, at the AGM, and being eligible, offers himself for re-appointment.

-Mr. Chandan Kumar (DIN: 00262521) was re-appointed as the Managing Director of the Company for another period of three years commencing from 1st January 2016 and his term shall end with 31st December 2018.
+Mr. Chandan Kumar (DIN: 00262521) was re-appointed as the Managing Director of the Company for another period of three years commencing from 1st January 2019and his term shall end with 31st December 2022 in the Board Meeting held on 14th February 2019.
+The reappointment has been approved by the Nomination and Remuneration Committee of the Board and the same is subject to approval by the Shareholders.

 Whole Time Director (WTD)